airnity/airnity-cli-releases/README.md

 ```

 The `config set` command allows you to update individual configuration values.
 Valid keys include:
-- `username`: Your Airnity username (email domain will be automatically removed)
+- `username`: Your Airnity username (e.g john.doe if your email is john.doe@airnity.com)
 - `k8s.kubeconfigPath`: Path to your Kubernetes config file
 - `wazuh.enrollmentPassword`: Password for Wazuh agent enrollment